uniwebcms/library-interfaces/NAMING_CONVENTIONS.md

 ✅ **Instead:** `Features` component with `product`, `service`, and `platform` presets

+## When to Use More Specific Component Names

+While simpler names with presets are generally preferred, more specific component names may be appropriate when:

+1. **The content structure is fundamentally different** - Not just the presentation but the actual content elements, relationships, or semantics differ significantly
+2. **The component serves a very specific domain purpose** - The component is so specialized that a generic name would be confusing
+3. **The component combines multiple concepts** - The component represents a complex composite of other concepts

+However, even in these cases, first consider whether presets could handle the variation before creating a new component name.

 ## Practical Tests for Good Names

 ### The Communication Purpose Test